dawgfish/calm/docs/lab2/calm_workshop_lab2.rst

 is up. **Save** the blueprint, then click on the **Create** action from the **Overview** pane to see this.

-Part 3: Scale­out PHP and Load Balancer
+Part 3: Scale-out PHP and Load Balancer
 ***************************************

 In this part we’re going to finally finish the provisioning blueprint.